OWASP/www-chapter-singapore/index.md

 ### 2021

-### OCtober 2021 Online Meetup: Securing Cloud-Native Supply Chain: Some helpful Checklist and Demo on Notary based on The Update Framework (TUF)
+### October 2021 Online Meetup: Securing Cloud-Native Supply Chain: Some helpful Checklist and Demo on Notary based on The Update Framework (TUF)

 **Date**: 5 October 2021 730pm to 900pm